pio-o-connell/Swing-clean-layers/README.md

 <details>
     <summary>Details
     </summary>

-        7️⃣ Centralise object creation
+        WareHouse.infrastructure.ApplicationBootstrap sets up the database connection, repositories, service, controller, and launches the Mainframe.
         This centralizes all object creation and wiring, replacing the need for Spring or any DI framework.
-You can now launch your app from ApplicationBootstrap.
+You can now launch your app from ApplicationBootstrap. #
-        Create:

-            WareHouse.infrastructure

-        Add:

-                public class ApplicationBootstrap {
-                public static void main(String[] args) {
-                    Connection con = ...
-                    ItemRepository itemRepo = new ItemRepository(con);
-                    InventoryService service = new InventoryService(itemRepo);
-                    InventoryController controller = new InventoryController(service);
-                    new MainFrame(controller);
-                }
-            }

-        This replaces Spring by hand.

-        Then introduce an infrastructure or bootstrap layer.
-This is where you manually wire everything together since you are not using Spring.
-You create the database connection, repositories, services, controllers, and pass controllers into the UI.
-This replaces dependency injection frameworks with explicit construction.

-        The infrastructure layer is now created: WareHouse.infrastructure.ApplicationBootstrap sets up the database connection, repositories, service, controller, and launches the Mainframe.
-This centralizes all object creation and wiring, replacing the need for Spring or any DI framework.
-You can now launch your app from ApplicationBootstrap.
-Let me know if you want to fully remove the old main or further refactor!

 </details>
 <br>